2-vector bundles: Classification of 2-vector bundles

-The one to the left is a bijection if $\mathrm{HH}^1(A)=0$, by \cref{prop:cohoconst}.
-The one to the right is a bijection if $A$ is Picard-surjective, by \cref{prop:classpicsur}.

-\item It is clear that the condition $\mathrm{HH}^1(A)=0$ cannot be dropped: It is equivalent to saying that the connected component $\Aut(A)_0$ consists of inner automorphisms, which ensures that $A$-$A$-bimodule bundles have typical fibres.
-Without this condition, $\check{\mathrm{H}}^1(X,\AUT(A))$ will classify isomorphism classes of a potential variant of our notion of 2-vector bundles where one does not assume local triviality of the bimodule bundles $\mathcal{M}$ over $Y^{[2]}$.

-\item The condition of being Picard-surjective can be achieved at any time by passing to a Morita equivalent super algebra: this is possible due to \cref{prop:picsur} and does not change the class of super 2-vector bundles under consideration by \cref{lem:Moritaclass2vect}.
+\begin{remark} The condition of being Picard-surjective can be achieved at any time by passing to a Morita equivalent super algebra: this is possible because every super algebra is Morita equivalent to a Picard-surjective one (\cite[Prop.~A.2]{Kristel2022}) and $\mathrm{h}_0(A\text{-}\stwoVectBdl(X))$ is Morita invariant by \cref{lem:Moritaclass2vect}. \end{remark}